tlienart/SimonCoste.github.io/posts/randomseries.md

 @@

 This was beforehand a conjecture, and it was proved by the Polish mathematician C. Ryll-Nardzewski; a few simpler proofs appeared afterwise.
 This one is notably simple and is drawn from J.-P. Kahane's book, *Some random series of functions*.
-The same statement actually holds on assumptions weaker than independance of the $X_n$'s.
+The same statement actually holds on assumptions weaker than independence of the $X_n$'s.

 *Proof*.
 Let us suppose that we are not in the first case, that is, the set of almost sure regular points $\mathscr{R}$ is not empty.
 We introduce another sequence of random variables $\tilde{X}_n$, which are independent of the $X_n$'s and have the same law.
 We note $\tilde{F}(z) = \sum \tilde{X}_n z^n$ their Taylor series: it has the same distribution as $f$.